nmacambira/NMRealmDatabaseAssistant/README.md

     let objects = realm.objects(entity).sorted(byKeyPath: "name", ascending: true)
 ```

 Nothing against Realm Swift Database, that in fact is very easy to use, but I just wanted something that would make my code more concise and readable.
 As I didnʼt find one, I made one for myself.
-Itʼs very simple and cover only the basic.
+Itʼs very simple and covers only the basics.

 ## Usage